maliMirkec/personal-website/site/articles/how-to-handle-keybindings-in-atom.md

   - keybindings
 date: 2016-10-15 16:41:54
 thumbnail: How_to_handle_keybindings_in_Atom_h1wr50
-description: In recent articles about Atom, I've talked about different packages that could help us make our daily jobs easier.
+old_description: In recent articles about Atom, I've talked about different packages that could help us make our daily jobs easier.
 Many of those packages have different keybindings.
 But what happens when a keybinding is already used by some other package?
+description: Recent Atom articles discussed packages for easier work.
+But what if a keybinding is already in use by another package?
 type: articles-item
 sections2:
   - type: banner-beta